null

 About The Royal Purple Heart Diamond

-The Royal Purple Diamond is a 7.34 purple gemstone whose origin and history has been largely shrouded in mystery.
+The Royal Purple Diamond is a 7.34 purple gemstone whose origin and history have been largely shrouded in mystery.
 Due to the rarity of purple diamonds, this perfect heart cut stone has been one of the most treasured gems ever since it was discovered.
-The diamond has been graded by the Gemological Institute of America as a Fancy Vivid stone.
+The Gemological Institute of America has graded the diamond as a Fancy Vivid stone.

-The Royal Purple Diamond holds the distinction as the largest purple diamond to ever be discovered.
+The Royal Purple Diamond holds the distinction as the largest purple diamond ever to be discovered.
 Therefore, you would expect the gem to have generated immense publicity during its cutting and faceting stages.
-However, unlike most large and unique diamond finds out there, not very much information is available on the Royal Purple Diamond.
+However, unlike most large and unique diamonds, not much information is available on the Royal Purple Diamond.
 Perhaps it’s that mystery that makes gemologists quite interested in this diamond.
-All in all, the diamond is a real work of craftsmanship, considering its rare color, large size, and the fancy shape.
+The diamond is a real work of craftsmanship, considering its rare color, large size, and the fancy shape.

 Etymology

-The name Royal Purple Heart Diamond is inspired by two major attributes of the gemstone.
-Those include the color and the shape of the diamond.
+Two major attributes of the gemstone inspire Royal Purple Heart Diamond.
+Those include the color and shape of the diamond.

-We already mentioned how difficult it is to come by naturally-occurring purple diamonds.
-And we also pointed out how it’s even harder to find large naturally-occurring gem-quality diamonds.
-Now, also factor in the rare shape of the Royal Purple, and you’ll begin to appreciate how unique this gemstone is.
+We already mentioned how difficult it is to come by naturally occurring purple diamonds.
+And we also pointed out how finding large naturally-occurring gem-quality diamonds is even harder.
+Now, factor in the rare shape of the Royal Purple, and you’ll begin to appreciate this gemstone's uniqueness.

 Heart shapes are reasonably challenging to cushion.
-Not only does it require high craftsmanship, but cushioning heart shapes also means shedding off significant carats from the stone.
+It requires high craftsmanship, and cushioning heart shapes means shedding significant carats from the stone.
 So, for the Royal Purple to weigh a whopping 7.34 carats after cutting and processing, we can only imagine how heavier it might have possibly been as a rough diamond.

 History of the Royal Purple Heart Diamond